 - Hiking paradise – some of our favourites are Cobble Hill Mountain, Cowichan River Provincial Park, Mt Tzouhalem, and Maple Mountain, ask your host for information on less known hikes in the area.
 Or just stroll on beaches – Cherry Point Beach is popular and you can walk or drive the short distance from our front door.

-- Cycle or ride your motorcycle on picturesque winding country roads.
+- Cycle (see Rotary Route) or ride your motorcycle on picturesque winding country roads.
+Rent bicycles at Cycle Therapy or Experience Cycling.

 - Rent a kayak in Cowichan Bay or Mill Bay.